MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Connect-PSSession.md

 ## INPUTS

 ### System.Management.Automation.Runspaces.PSSession
-You can pipe a session (PSSession) to the Connect-PSSession cmdlet.
+You can pipe a session (PSSession) to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.Runspaces.PSSession
-Connect-PSSession returns an object that represents the session to which it reconnected.
+This cmdlet returns an object that represents the session to which it reconnected.

 ## NOTES
 Connect-PSSession reconnects only to sessions that are disconnected, that is, sessions that have a value of Disconnected for the State property.
-Only sessions that are connected to (terminate at) computers running Windows PowerShell 3.0 or later can be disconnected and reconnected.
+Only sessions that are connected to, or end at, computers that run Windows PowerShell 3.0 or later versions can be disconnected and reconnected.

-If you use the Connect-PSSession cmdlet on a session that is not disconnected, the command has no effect on the session and it does not generate errors.
+If you use Connect-PSSession on a session that is not disconnected, the command does not affect the session and it does not generate errors.

-Disconnected loopback sessions with interactive tokens (those created with the EnableNetworkAccess parameter) can be reconnected only from the computer on which the session was created.
+Disconnected loopback sessions with interactive tokens, which are created by using the EnableNetworkAccess parameter, can be reconnected only from the computer on which the session was created.
 This restriction protects the computer from malicious access.

 The value of the State property of a PSSession is relative to the current session.